-What was the greatest political measure imposed by Charlemagne?
+What was the most significant political measure imposed by Charlemagne?

 Members of this circle, some with titles suggestive of the old administrative divisions.
-Carried out various functions at royal orders, such as managing royal resources, and conducting military campaigns and diplomatic missions.
+She performed various functions at royal orders, such as managing royal resources and conducting military campaigns and diplomatic missions.
 So producing written documents necessary for the administration of the realm.
-Undertaking missions throughout the realm to implement royal policy.
-Executing judicial orders, performing religious services, and advising the king.
+Undertaking missions throughout the kingdom to implement royal policy.
+They executed judicial orders, performed religious services, and advised the king.

 What was Charlemagne’s religious reform?

 Charles’ military conquests, diplomacy, and efforts to impose a unified administration on his kingdom were impressive evidence.
 Of his ability to play the role of a traditional Frankish king.
 So his religious policy reflected his ability to respond positively to the forces of change.
 Indeed, they were manifesting themselves in his world.
 With considerable enthusiasm, he extended and intensified the reform program.
 So more hesitantly instituted in AD 740 by his father Pepin and his uncle Carloman.

 The program Charlemagne for fulfilling his royal religious responsibilities was formulated in a series of councils made up of clerics.
 And laypeople convened by royal order to consider a program set by the royal court.
 The normative acts of the panels were given the status of law in royal capitularies.
 And all those in official positions.
 Bishops were mainly required to implement them.